20+ email list tips to grow your audience and retention rates

 When a customer buys, that’s the best information of all.
 But when they buy multiple times, they graduate to become VIPs.
 And if they refer your brand via a loyalty or referral program, you may want to consider granting them special access to super VIP offers.

-Before we move on: never buy an email list
+Before we move on: never, ever buy an email list

-Whether you own your brand or run email marketing campaigns for one, at some point you may be offered an email list for purchase.
-If you get an offer like this, don’t bite.
+Whether you own your brand or run email marketing campaigns for one, at some point you may receive an offer to purchase an email list.

-First, emailing people from a list you purchase isn’t legal because those contacts didn’t give you explicit consent to email them.
+First, emailing people from a list you purchase is illegal because those contacts didn’t give you explicit consent to email them.